autograms/autograms/docs/autograms_concepts/advanced_concepts/interpreter.md

 ## returning from an AutoGRAMS function

 The start of the return process first happens when the `process_node_id()` function in `autograms/autogram_utils.py` encounters a return transition.
 The `new_node_id` will be set to the node name of the calling `FunctionNode`.
-The `MemoryObject.manage_return()` function will pop the stack to facilitate the reduction in scope depth.
+The `memory_object.manage_return()` function will pop the stack to facilitate the reduction in scope depth.
 Depending on the type of the function (global, local, regular function) different information will be saved to the previous layer of the stack from the layer being popped. the return of the function, if any, will be saved to a temporary variable in the previous layer of the stack.
-The return is finalized when we revisit the FunctionNode that called the function, and hit it's get_variable_output() method, which will return the temporary return variable and delete it from the memory object.
+The return is finalized when we revisit the FunctionNode that called the function, and hit its get_variable_output() method, which will return the temporary return variable and delete it from the memory object.
 It will be saved in a new variable if the function calling node used a variable assignment in its instruction.

+An diagram showing the memory object's stack during the calling, execution, and returning of a function is given below.

+<iframe src="/images/memory_object.png" max-width="100%" height="500px" width="100%"></iframe>